IntellectualSites/PlotSquared/README.md

 # PlotSquared
 For the end user, PlotSquared is packed with a tonne of cool features.
 It allows you to merge plots, and build together with your friends.
-You can alos change a lot of plot specific settings, such as weather and time, or even toggle gamemodes and pvp allowance.
+You can also change a lot of plot specific settings in the form of flags.
+Such as: weather, time, gamemodes, pvp status.

-The most important thing, however, is not a whole load of features.
-Because, if the server is unable to run the plugin with efficiency, then the features won't matter.
-That's why we have focused heavily on making PlotSquared as fast and lightweight as possible.
-PlotSquared runs well even with hundreds of thousands of plots.
-Plot clearing is near instant, and you can keep your world clean with lots of use functions, such as: plot purging, condensation, automatic expirty, world trimming, dynamic world-borders, chunk-processor and more...
+Whilst we provide a whole load of unique features, the biggest focus is to provide a lag-free and smooth experience.

 ## Links